Textualize/textual/docs/widgets/button.md

 `style`

-: The style of the button
+: The style of the button, using standard textual syntax

 ## Reacting to clicks